xiaoxi-s/transformer/README.md

 ### Environment setup

+1. Clone this repo using `git clone --recursive https://github.com/xiaoxi-s/transformer-with-shakespeare.git`
-1. Run `conda env create -f requirements.yml`, which will create an environment called `transformer`
+2. Run `conda env create -f requirements.yml`, which will create an environment called `transformer`
-2. Activate the environment with `conda activate transformer`
+3. Activate the environment with `conda activate transformer`
-3. Install wandb manually with conda `conda install conda-forge::wandbconda` as wandb isn't readily available in any conda's channel now.
+4. Install wandb manually with conda `conda install conda-forge::wandbconda` as wandb isn't readily available in any conda's channel now.

+Note: If you didn't supplement the `--recursive` flag in the clone command, you can run `git submodule update --init --recursive` to download the submodule explicitly.

 ### Training